 It is MJ Dixon Construction Limited policy that any incident or any injury resulting from an accident is to be promptly reported to the project superintendent or his competent replacement and investigated forthwith.
-All injuries or incidents caused by or involving a subcontractor on our projects must be reported immediately to our project superintendent and an accident investigation report containing all pertinent information and future preventative measures shall be forwarded to the project superintendent or his competent replacement within 24 hours of the occurrence.
-The project superintendent or his competent replacement is responsible for evaluating the cause of all incidents and the possible effect on other workers doing similar tasks, so that suitable preventative measures can be implemented.
+All injuries or incidents caused by or involving a subcontractor on our projects must be reported immediately to our project superintendent and an accident investigation report containing all pertinent information and future preventative measures shall be forwarded to the project superintendent or his competent replacement is responsible for evaluating the cause of all incidents and the possible effect on other workers doing similar tasks, so that suitable preventative measures can be implemented.